 Welcome Back, CEIE Graduates

 Since our first alumni graduated in 1992, we’ve seen some departmental name changes, from the Department of Urban Systems Engineering, to the Department of Civil and Environmental Engineering, and now to the Sid and Reva Dewberry Department of Civil, Environmental and Infrastructure Engineering.
-In that time, we’ve graduated over 650 highly-trained students.
-In the last 12 years alone we’ve grown 400%, with over 300 undergraduates in the current program, as well as 100 graduate students working toward their M.S., M.Eng., or Ph.D..
+In that time, we’ve graduated over 850 highly-trained engineers.
+And we’ve grown!
+We now have over 400 students in our program, undergraduates studying for their B.S., and graduate students working toward their M.S. or Ph.D.

 While maintaining the essence of our original department, we have seized the opportunities that an increased student population makes possible.
-We now teach the full spectrum of civil engineering including: construction engineering; environmental engineering; geotechnical engineering; structural engineering; transportation engineering; water resources engineering and land development.
+We now teach the full spectrum of civil engineering including: construction management; environmental engineering; geotechnical engineering; structural engineering; transportation engineering; and water resources engineering.
 Distinguished practicing engineers continue to join the department’s adjunct and full-time faculty.
 Visit People to see faculty you may recognize, and learn who’s new on the staff—perhaps someone who returned from your graduation class has joined us as adjunct faculty.

 If you graduated with a B.S., you’ll be excited to learn how the undergraduate program has changed.
-We now have a chapter of Chi Epsilon in 2010, the civil engineering honors society.
-We’ve launching the most ambitious honors program at GMU to recruit and retain gifted students.
+We now have a chapter of Chi Epsilon, the civil engineering honors society.
+We’ve launched the most ambitious honors program at GMU to recruit and retain gifted students.
 We’ve kicked off a study abroad program with civil engineering at University College Dublin.
+We’ve expanded the number of minors to complement the B.S.-CIE, including a minor in environmental engineering.
 We’ve created GMU Engineers for International Development: our first project was designing and installing a water storage system for the village of Compone in the Peruvian Andes.
 The ASCE student chapter remains the heart of the CEIE program for many of our undergraduates, and they pour their efforts each year into preparing for and competing in the ASCE Virginias conference steel bridge competition.
-A long overdue undergraduate teaching laboratory is completed at last, made possible with many gifts.
+A long overdue undergraduate teaching laboratory is in place at last, made possible with many gifts.
 And our continuing partnership with the Civil Engineering Institute industry advisory body has only become stronger, affirming our connection and commitment to engineering practice.

 Our graduate program continues to offer an accelerated B.S.-M.S. program that allows high-performing students to complete their M.S. with only a year of full-time study beyond their B.S. degrees.
-We’ve introduced a Master of Engineering degree that offers an integrated approach to structural, geotechnical, and construction engineering at the graduate level.
-We continue with our Master of Science program, now defined with distinct concentrations, and as part of that we have combined our environmental and water resources engineering concentrations to create a signature program.
-Finally, our Ph.D. program, which was for some years awarded under a School-wide umbrella, became a completely independent CEI degree in 2009.
+We’ve revamped our Master of Science curriculum to offer signature programs of study informed by leading practitioners in the region.
+Our Ph.D. program, which was for some years awarded under a School-wide umbrella, is a completely independent CIE degree.
 New research partnerships are being forged with world class federal laboratories in northern Virginia as we recruit new faculty and expand our research accomplishments.

 Our accomplishments will make you proud of us.
 Thanks for reconnecting!

-- Flip through the 2011 CEI Annual Report (PDF) to read about last year’s accomplishments.
+- Flip through the most recent CEI Annual Report to read about last year’s accomplishments.

-- Share your practical insight into engineering practice with a presentation to a class, or to one of several CEIE student organizations: Chi Epsilon; the Design-Build Institute of America; the Society of American Military Engineers; the American Society of Civil Engineers; the Institute of Transportation Engineers; or Engineers for International Development.
+- Share your practical insight into engineering practice with a presentation to a class, or to one of several CEIE student organizations: Chi Epsilon; the Society of American Military Engineers; the American Society of Civil Engineers; or Engineers for International Development.